global-asp/asp-source/en/0160_disability-is-not-inability.md

-# Disability is not inability
+# Disability is Not Inability

 ##
-One day I met Agnes.
-Agnes is a teacher.
+This is Agnes.
+She is my teacher.

 ##
-Agnes walks with
-crutches.
+Agnes uses crutches to walk.

 ##
-When I went to the
-shop, I saw Metobo.
-He is a radio DJ.
+This is Metobo.
+He is my favourite radio DJ.

 ##
-Metobo has albinism.
-He has problems with
+Metobo has problems with his eyes.
-his eyes.

 ##
-My neighbour is Moraa.
-She is a farmer.
+This is Moraa, my neighbour.
+Moraa is a farmer.

 ##
-Moraa has a problem
-with hearing.
-She speaks with Sign
+Moraa cannot hear.
+She speaks using Sign Language.
-language.

 ##
-Osero is the best soccer
-player at my school.
+This is Osero.
+He is the best soccer player at my school.

-I like watching him play.

 ##
-Osero had an accident
-with his hands.
-But he can win matches
-with his feet!
+Osero has no hands.
+But he scores many goals for our team!

 ##
-Now I know that even
-people with challenges
-can do anything!

-##
-I will tell my friend
-Jackie not to give up.

-##
-Hurray!
-We can all do
-everything in life!
-Hurray!

-##
 * License: [CC-BY]
 * Text: Agnes Mabururu
-* Illustration: Wiehan de Jager, Jesse Breytenbach, Jesse Pietersen
+* Illustration: Wiehan de Jager
 * Language: en